Pinning: Apt’s Best Kept Secret

 Setting Repository Priorities

-This behavior is great if it is your intent to upgrade to Lunar Lobster, but probably not so much if you only want to install a couple of packages from there.
-So, we need to adjust the priorities so that Jammy’s repositories are preferred.
+This behavior is great if it is your intent to upgrade to Lunar Lobster, but isn't so great if you only want to install a couple of packages from there.
+So, we need to adjust the priorities such that Jammy's repositories are preferred over Lunar's for general usage.

 The way that you set the priority for repositories is by either creating an /etc/apt/preferences file, or adding files to /etc/apt/preferences.d, and specifying priorities in there.
 We'll go the single-file route.
 Create (if it doesn't already exist) /etc/apt/preferences and place the following inside it,